opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

     :param images: Image set.

     :param keypoints: Input collection of keypoints.
-Keypoints for which a descriptor cannot be computed are removed.
-Sometimes new keypoints can be added, for example: ``SIFT`` duplicates keypoint with several dominant orientations (for each orientation).
+Keypoints for which a descriptor cannot be computed are removed and the remaining ones may be reordered.
+Sometimes new keypoints can be added, for example: ``SIFT`` duplicates a keypoint with several dominant orientations (for each orientation).

     :param descriptors: Computed descriptors.
 In the second variant of the method ``descriptors[i]`` are descriptors computed for a ``keypoints[i]``.
 Row ``j`` is the ``keypoints`` (or ``keypoints[i]``) is the descriptor for keypoint ``j``-th keypoint.